etenlab/2b-infra/README.md

 - `cdk deploy` deploy this stack to your default AWS account/region
 - `cdk diff` compare deployed stack with current state
 - `cdk synth` emits the synthesized CloudFormation template
+- `cdk context --clear` clear values stored in local `cdk.context.json`.
+Useful if deployment fails with "resource not found" kind of error.

 ## How to add new API stack